 Homemade granola has become a staple in my cupboard for quite a while now.
 I started making my own granola after I was unhappy with the granola options you could find at stores.
 Most of them, even those that pretend to be healthy contain artificial sweeteners and organic options often strike me as entirely overpriced.
 Buy the ingredients in bulk, and you will save some money as well.
 Also, you can experiment with the sweetness by adding more or less honey and have control of all the ingredients.

-Making granola at home is so easy, you will never buy ready made granola in the store again.
+Making granola at home is so easy, you will never want to buy ready-made granola at the store again.

 This is not only a great thing to eat as a quick breakfast before work, but also a nice gift to give for a friend or something to bring along on a potluck brunch.